gimp-ci/documentation/README.md

   plugin][jenkins-job-dsl].
 * Reuse as much code as possible which is why use of Ansible roles is emphasized.

+# Developing new infrastructure

+If you need to develop new infrastructure as code, then it should be broken out into Ansible roles and referenced by Ansible playbooks.
+See [creating ansible roles](creating-ansible-roles.md).

 [build]: https://build.gimp.org/
 [deb]: https://github.com/gimp-ci/jenkins-os-packages